-No single customer accounted for more than 10% of our total net sales and contract revenues for each of the fiscal years ended March 31,2010,2009 and 2008.
+No single customer accounted for more than 10% of our total net sales and contract revenues for each of the fiscal years ended March 31, 2011, 2010 and 2009.

-No individual customer or government agency had a receivable balance at March 31, 2010 or 2009 greater than 10% of our total trade accounts receivable balances as of March 31, 2010 and 2009, respectively.
+No individual customer or government agency had a receivable balance at March 31, 2011 or 2010 greater than 10% of our total trade accounts receivable balances as of March 31, 2011 and 2010, respectively.

-Our total net sales and contract revenues derived from either shipments to, or contract, service and other revenues from external customers located outside the U.S. approximated 8%, 15% and 12% for the fiscal years ended March 31, 2010, 2009 and 2008, respectively.
+The following table sets forth the percentages of our total net sales and contract revenues, by geographic region, derived from shipments to, or contract, service and other revenues from external customers located outside the U.S.: